UICIDEAS/IDEA_120_S26/week_05/PROJECT_1.md

 2. Paste the text results into a text editor (like Google docs), and cut and edit the text as you like.
 Don't forget a title.
 3. Use that same Google search, and download 4 images from the first page of image results.
 Include them in an "img" folder.
 4. Use that text and those images to create a flarf poem website on Github.
 [Include an External CSS page](https://www.w3schools.com/css/css_howto.asp) to style it any way you like.
 Instructions for creating a Github page are below.
 Also, refer to the tutorials linked in the syllabus and schedule pages.

+Add your POETRY WEBSITE and the url of your GITHUB REPOSITORY to this spreadsheet:   https://docs.google.com/spreadsheets/d/1xEAixUQlmEMbI2ExR3OhpDFP3DSfpk0XIkfOy8msTs0/edit?usp=sharing

 ## Setting up GitHub Pages